AZJTZC/zenconsulting/content/english/_index.md

   enable : true
   # Max use 4 item
   feature_item:
      # banner feature item loop
-    - name : "Project Governance"
+    - name : "Business Analysis"
-      icon : "fas fa-landmark" # font-awesome 5 : https://fontawesome.com/icons/
+      icon : "fas fa-search-dollar" # font-awesome 5 : https://fontawesome.com/icons/
-      content : "Set-up or get back on track projects."
+      content : "Elicit requirements with measurable value"

     # banner feature item loop
     - name : "Process Excellence"
       icon : "fas fa-project-diagram" # font-awesome 5 : https://fontawesome.com/icons/
-      content : "Optimise processes to maximise value."
+      content : "Optimise for greater efficiency & productivity"

     # banner feature item loop
+    - name : "Project Governance"
+      icon : "fas fa-landmark" # font-awesome 5 : https://fontawesome.com/icons/
+      content : "Set-up or get back on track projects"

+    # banner feature item loop
     - name : "Organisational Change"
       icon : "fas fa-hands-helping" # font-awesome 5 : https://fontawesome.com/icons/
-      content : "Manage people side of change."

-     # banner feature item loop
-    - name : "Business Analysis"
-      icon : "fas fa-search-dollar" # font-awesome 5 : https://fontawesome.com/icons/
-      content : "Define requirements with traceability to value."
+      content : "Implement a rightsized change strategy"

 ################################## about ####################################
 about:
   enable : true
   subtitle : "About Us"
   title : "Established in 2009, our “Why” is a passion to help clients remove the worry in transformations, with 'ZEN'-like calm" content : "With over 25 years of digital transformation experience, our Founder Rowan Teh has seen the best and worse examples of projects.
-He says:
-  “Executing projects is as much an art than it is a science.
-You can apply the rigour of methodologies and systems, but without leadership, stakeholder management and intuition, you’re destined to fail.
-Zen Consulting provides the trusted advisor to ensure transformations are set-up for success.”" bg_image : "images/backgrounds/about-us-bg.png" bg_image_webp : "images/backgrounds/about-us-bg.webp" image_webp : "images/about/about-us.png"
+He says, *“executing projects is as much an art than it is a science.
+You can apply the rigour of methodologies and systems, but without leadership, stakeholder management and intuition, you’re destined to fail.”* Zen Consulting provides the trusted advisor to ensure transformations are set-up for success." bg_image : "images/backgrounds/about-us-bg.png" bg_image_webp : "images/backgrounds/about-us-bg.webp" image_webp : "images/about/about-us.png"